 Careers Co-ordinator – Mrs. Susie Fenwick – firstname.lastname@example.org

 Telephone: 01722 335380

 This site will link you to sources of information and advice and where to get help.
-Please use the links below for further information.
+Please use the links on the right for further information.

 All learners experience a relevant and appropriate careers curriculum which promotes equal opportunities, challenges stereotypes, raises aspirations and encourages learners to reach their full potential.
 Learners are taught to take responsibility for their futures and encouraged to make full use of the learning opportunities, resources and events made available to them.
 Our offer is always developing and new events and activities are delivered every year.

 Careercompa@nion has been designed to help and support both students and parents/carers by providing the most up-to-date, independent and impartial web link gateway to careers information.
 It acts as a 'one stop shop' to access information about education, apprenticeships, labour market information, special educational needs, job hunting, qualifications, careers generator quizzes and films about different careers.

 - P/W: stjosephsstudent

 Careerpilot is a free one-stop website helping 13-19 year olds in the South of England to find out about all of their options.
 Careerpilot also has a Parents Information Zone to help parents/carers support young people in making the right decision about study and work.
 Please follow the link below for further information: https://www.careerpilot.org.uk

 National Careers Service - https://nationalcareers.service.gov.uk/ Providing information, advice and guidance to help make decisions on learning, training and work.